Emperor Penguin vs Western Rockhopper Penguin

 Do Emperor Penguins and Western Rockhopper Penguins live in the same area?

-Emperor Penguins are found in Antarctica.
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+Emperor Penguins are found in Antarctica, while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.